Client Management

 Each card shows a color-coded left border based on priority: red for High, yellow for Medium, and blue for Low.
 The due date badge also changes color to help you spot urgent items at a glance.
 Overdue dates appear in red, dates within three days appear in orange, future dates appear in green, and items with no deadline show a gray "No deadline" label.

-The assignee field defaults to you but you can assign follow-ups to any team member in your organization.
+The assignee field defaults to you but you can assign follow-ups to any teammate.
+Keep an assignee selected before saving.
 When viewing the list, items assigned to you show "You" while items assigned to others show their name.

 When you finish a follow-up, click Mark Complete on the card.
 The item moves to the completed section.
 If you completed something by mistake, expand the "Show completed" toggle and click the Undo button to move it back to pending.